marines413/galxe-docs/doc-developer/5-guide/api-cred-items-update.md

 ## Prerequisite

 1. First you need to create a credential that you want to use in your campaign.
-Please contact the galaxy BD team if you have no access/experience with galaxy dashboard before, they will help you to walk through the concepts of Galxe dashboard and give you access.
+Please contact the galaxy BD team if you have no access/experience with Galxe dashboard before, they will help you to walk through the concepts of Galxe dashboard and give you access.
 2. Then you will need an access token bound to your wallet address to use this API.
 Please go to the Galxe user setting page to generate an access token.

 ## Endpoint